apache/trafficserver/doc/release-notes/upgrading.en.rst

 a plugin that modifies the cache key, e.g. :ref:`admin-plugins-cachekey`, if it was evaluated first in a remap rule, the behavior (input) changes, and therefore, cache keys can change!

+The old `v23` cache is no longer supported, which means caches created with ATS v2.x will no longer be possible to load with ATS v9.0.0 or later.
+We feel that this is an unlikely scenario, but if you do run into this, clearing the cache is required.

 Configuration changes
 ---------------------
 The following incompatible changes to the configurations have been made in this version of ATS.

 Plugins
 -------